mBLIP: Efficient Bootstrapping of Multilingual Vision-LLMs: Experiments

-Table~\ref{tab:res:caption} summarizes our image captioning results.
-On XM3600, mBLIP outperforms the (training-free) captioning pipeline LMCap \citep{ramos_lmcap_2023} as well as PaLI-X (in zero-shot inference): these results are very encouraging, considering that PaLI-X trains orders of magnitude more parameters (55B vs.\,124M for mBLIP), on billions of multilingual vision-and-language examples. mBLIP, however, substantially trails the performance of the PaLI models finetuned on MSCOCO with full translations to all 36 languages: image captioning training on such massive data is, however, prohibitively expensive for the vast majority of researchers and practitioners.
-While mBLIP is also trained on MSCOCO with translated captions, PaLI models consume orders of magnitude more data in most languages, especially the low-resource ones as they translate \textit{each} English example to \textit{each} of the 36 target languages language (yielding from MSCOCO alone over $3\times$ more training examples than we do from our whole re-alignment task mix).
-With proportionally less mBLIP training for lower-resource languages (according to the language-specific corpus portions in mC4), this yields especially large gains for PaLI models for low-resource languages; mBLIP is more competitive for high-resource languages like Spanish or German (see our full results in Table~\ref{tab:res:xm3600:full}).
+\paragraph{Image Captioning.} Table~\ref{tab:res:caption} summarizes our image captioning results.
+On XM3600 (Table~\ref{table:res:caption:xm3600}), mBLIP mT0 outperforms the (training-free) captioning pipeline LMCap \citep{ramos_lmcap_2023} as well as PaLI-X (in zero-shot inference): these results are very encouraging, considering that PaLI-X trains orders of magnitude more parameters (55B vs.\,124M for mBLIP), on billions of multilingual vision-and-language examples. mBLIP, however, substantially trails the performance of the PaLI models fine-tuned on MSCOCO \textit{with full translations to all 35 languages} (yielding $3\times$ more training examples than we do from our entire re-alignment task mix).
+While mBLIP is also trained on MSCOCO with translated captions, PaLI models consume orders of magnitude more data in most languages, especially the low-resource ones.
+With proportionally less mBLIP training for lower-resource languages (according to the language-specific corpus portions in mC4), this yields especially large gains for PaLI models for low-resource languages; mBLIP is more competitive for high-resource languages like Spanish or German.

+The English models show strong English results (as expected) but fail for other languages as they either do not generate captions in the target language or, for high-resource languages like German where captioning works, still underperform mBLIP.

-We use xFlickrCo as an additional captioning dataset for evaluation.
-While we are the first to use it for multilingual captioning (in \citet{bugliarello_iglue_2022-1}, it is used for image-text retrieval), on the English Flickr30k captions, mBLIP achieves performance that is comparable to that of the (monolingual English) BLIP-2 model.
-Since we use the BLIP-2 model to initialize mBLIP, this result shows that our multilingual re-alignment does not deteriorate the English performance.
+We additionally evaluate on xFlickrCo (Table~\ref{table:res:caption:flickr}).
+While we are the first to use it for multilingual captioning (in \citet{bugliarello_iglue_2022-1}, it is used for image-text retrieval), on the English Flickr30k captions, mBLIP achieves performance that is comparable to that of the English LLMs while outclassing them for other languages.

+Finally, between the two mBLIP models, the mT0 variant beats the BLOOMZ variant.
+We believe this is due to the fact that mT5 (the base LLM from which mT0 was derived) was trained on almost 3 times more text (1 trillion tokens vs. 366 billion) and in nearly twice as many languages as BLOOM (the LLM of BLOOMZ).
+On a handful of languages like Indonesian or Hindi, however, BLOOMZ outperforms mT0, suggesting that the choice of the mBLIP variant is language-specific.